Linh91/CV/README.md

 ## Skills
 #### Fast learner

-I began Makers Academy with basic HTML and CSS knowledge and completed the course by successfully building a [command-line web browser](https://github.com/ffasolin/web-browser) as my final project.
-This was considered an almost impossible project to complete by my peers.
-As an intensive course, Makers Academy has shown me that I have the ability to pick up new technologies quickly and saw me learning Ruby and JavaScript to a high level within a short space of time.
+I began Makers Academy with basic HTML and CSS knowledge and completed the course by successfully building a [command-line web browser](https://github.com/ffasolin/web-browser) as my final project and this was considered an almost impossible project to complete by my peers.
+As an intensive course, Makers Academy has shown me that I have the ability to pick up new technologies quickly and which saw me learning Ruby and JavaScript to a high level within a short space of time.

-The ability to learn and pick up new skills quickly has also been apparent in my previous role where having initially joined as a Researcher, I was asked to cover the Digital Assistant role.
-I quickly took to this role and was subsequently asked to join the team on a permanent basis.
-Within a year I had further developed this role with multiple responsibilities and became an integral member of the team.
+The ability to learn and pick up new things quickly has been apparent in my previous work experience.
+Having started as a Digital Assistant with no prior experience I was about to adapt and pick up new concepts and technologies quickly.
+Within a short space of time my role developed multiple responsibilities across different areas (Web development, Ad ops, Content editor).

+I have no doubt that I will be able to bring this with me into my next role and I am confident that I will be able to get stuck in to whatever comes my way.

 #### Teamwork

-When I began my role as a Digital Assistant there was also another new member of the team, both of us had no prior experience within this role.
-With great supportive teamwork, effective communication and positive attitudes we were able to master our responsibilities and rebuild the team productivity.

-During my time in Tanzania, I worked with a group of 15 people to build school latrines in which I was selected as the team leader.
-With poor working conditions and short time scales as well on-going problems, my job as team leader was to provide direction towards project goals and to keep moral high.
-I also got stuck in and together we achieved our goals in building school latrines.
+I believe good teamwork comes with positivity, support and good communication.
+Having worked in numerous high-pressured environment, I was able to stay open-minded and optimistic.
+I believe communication is key, the importance of this was apparent when working in group projects.

+Having experience a close knit team whilst volunteering in Tanzania, I developed a strong set of skills in working with others as a part of a team.
+I was able to develop this further within Makers which saw me working is various teams using the practices of extreme programming values.

-#### Self motivated and driven
+#### Self motivated & driven

-For our final project at Makers Academy, myself and my team decided to build a command-line web browser.
-We choose a technically challenging project with the sole aim of learning.
-We knew it would be difficult and having no knowledge of how a web browser worked, we put in time and dedication to ensure we were learning and developing new skills and understanding.
-We started the project with no understanding of how a browser worked and what it consist of to a working command-line browser.
-We pushed through to the end, working on weekends and gain immense knowledge of the web browser.
+HTML and CSS were beneficial to my previous role as Digital Assistant, so I took it upon myself to teach myself basic coding in my spare time.
+I discovered my passion for programming, I found coding to be enjoyable and mentally stimulating.
+This lead me to pursue a career in development and join Makers Academy.

 ## Education
 #### Makers Academy (April to June 2017)